Yelagiri Express

-The Yelagiri Express is a daily train which runs between Jolarpettai and Chennai.
+The Yelagiri Express is an Indian daily train which runs between Jolarpettai and Chennai.
 The train stops at Vaniyambadi, Ambur, Melpadi, Valathoor, Gudiyattam, Katpadi Junction,Mukundarayapuram, Walajah Road, Sholingur, Anavardikanpettai, Chitteri, Arakkonam Junction, Thiruvallur, Perambur and MGR Chennai Central.

 Relevance

 This train traces its name to the Yelagiri hills near Jolarpettai.
 Jolarpettai is at the foothills of Yelagiri.

 [Once before 2013 it runs from Tiruppathur to mgr chennai central.

 After 2013 it announced to run from Jolarpettai(JTJ) to Mgr chennai central (MAS)].